nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

     </p>
     <details>
         <summary>Solution</summary>
         <p>Solution is left to reader.
-It's not terribly difficult, even it's an IMO problem.
+It's not terribly difficult, even though it's an IMO problem.
 Also there is no "trickonometry" involved.</p>
     </details>
     <details>
         <summary>Source</summary>